Your Comprehensive Guide to DUI Convictions in California

 Living with driving under the influence convictions can be difficult for those they directly affect, as well as their families.
 Law enforcement officers patrol the streets throughout the night, looking for poor-driving practices and signs that the driver may be distracted or impaired.

-Violations like drifting, driving too fast or too slow, following too closely, swerving, refusing to take a chemical test, or weaving are all signs that the driver may be intoxicated and will likely result in a breath alcohol or field sobriety test.
+Violations like drifting, driving too fast or too slow, following too closely, swerving, refusing to take a chemical test, or weaving are all signs that the driver may be intoxicated and will likely result in a breath of alcohol or field sobriety test.

 Being pulled over is alarming, especially when the driver has had a few drinks.
 Many people charged with driving under the influence didn’t realize they were intoxicated enough to impact their driving, and they are unaware of how serious the consequences can be.